1minds3t/omnipkg/README.md

 *   **Python Interpreter Hot-Swapping**: Seamlessly switch between different Python versions (e.g., 3.8 to 3.11) mid-script.
 *   **Time Machine Technology for Legacy Packages**: Install ancient packages with historically accurate build tools and dependencies that are 100% proven to work in any environment.
-*   **Bubble Validation**: Testing functionality of your bubbles until functional dependencies are installed.
+*   **Bubble validation**: Ensuring your bubbled packages are stored with functional dependencies by testing during installs.

 ---